We have renamed Views to Projects in Iterative Studio.

 Iterative Studio auto-hides commits that contain

-[skip studio]to the commit message when you create the original commit.
+[skip studio]in the commit message of the first commit.

 Use this toggle switch to show/hide experiments that you have not selected.